The good omen that could mean England are destined to win World Cup 2022 in Qatar that links to win in 1966 - NewsBreak

 THEY think it's all over again...

-England can take Route '66 to World Cup glory - as they kick off their World Cup campaign on the first day,after winning the tournament the only other time they did that.
+England can take Route '66 to World Cup glory - as they kick off their World Cup campaign on the first day, having won the tournament the last time they did that, 56 years go.

-Gareth Southgate's men are far from 'omen dry' - but must be delighted with their draw.
+Gareth Southgate's men are far from 'omen dry' - but must be delighted with their draw for the Qatar finals this winter.

 The Three Lions will face Iran and the USA - plus one from Wales, Scotland and Ukraine.

-England have never played any of those European nations in a World Cup finals before.
+England have never played any of those European nations in a World Cup before.

 But it's the 'first day' fact that is more exciting for superstitious fans and believers in omens.